 Rackspace Directory Sync Administration Guide

-This article provides information for domain administrators working with Rackspace Directory Sync.
-It includes information on how Directory Sync works with Active Directory and local domains to sync to Rackspace Hosted Email.
+This article provides information for administrators using Rackspace Directory Sync.
+It includes information about how Directory Sync works with Active Directory® and how to use local domains to synchronize to Rackspace Hosted Email.

-The benefits of using Directory Sync for your organization include:
+Using Directory Sync for your organization includes these benefits:

-- Same sign-on: Users have to remember only one password for their local network access and their email accounts for a same sign-on experience.
+- Same sign-on: Users have one password for their local network access and their email accounts for a same sign-on experience.

-- Ease of management: Administrators benefit by adding and managing mail-enabled objects directly in Active Directory from a familiar Microsoft Active Directory interface.
-You choose which user objects to synchronize.
-You can synchronize as few as one user in your Active Directory, or synchronize all of them at the same time.
+- Ease of management: Administrators can manage mail-enabled objects directly from a familiar Microsoft® Active Directory interface.
+Choose which user objects to synchronize.
+Synchronize a single user in your Active Directory, or synchronize all of them at the same time.

-- Save time: For many larger organizations, the Directory Sync service can save considerable effort and time when onboarding new employees and managing password policies.
+- Save time: Directory Sync can save considerable effort and time when onboarding new employees and managing password policies in large numbers.

-- Business automation: Rackspace Directory Sync is built to use the Rackspace Email cloud’s public REST APIs, which simplifies automating and preserving business.
+- Business automation: Rackspace Directory Sync is built to use the Rackspace Email public REST APIs to facilitate automation.

-- Secure: All data exchanged is SSL encrypted and synchronization is one-way only.
+- Secure: All data exchanged is encrypted by using Secure Sockets Layer (SSL), and synchronization is one-way only.

 - Cost effective: Rackspace Directory Sync is available at no additional cost.